Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### More sample code

-Please find further examples in the [samples](./samples) directory demonstrating common Service Bus scenarios such as sending, receiving, and message handling.
+Please find further examples in the [samples](./samples) directory demonstrating common Service Bus scenarios such as sending, receiving, session management and message handling.

 ### Additional documentation